tap349/tap349.github.io/_posts/2017-08-02-chef-troubleshooting.md

 {:toc}
 <hr>

-## installation of both knife-solo and knife-zero
+## knife-solo and knife-zero are installed at the same time

-`knife` executables from both gems might conflict since `knife-solo` is installed as ordinary gem (`gem install knife-solo` - _~/.rbenv/shims/knife_) while `knife-zero` is installed using ChefDK (`chef install gem knife-zero` - _/opt/chefdk/bin/knife_)
+`knife` executables from these gems might conflict with each other since `knife-solo` is installed as ordinary gem (`gem install knife-solo` -> _~/.rbenv/shims/knife_) while `knife-zero` is installed using ChefDK (`chef install gem knife-zero` -> _/opt/chefdk/bin/knife_).

-so only one of them might be available at any given time - see [rbenv]({% post_url 2016-03-30-rbenv %}) for details.
+so only one of them can be available at any given time - see [rbenv]({% post_url 2016-03-30-rbenv %}) for details.

 ## Doing old-style registration with the validation key at